-I am a Senior Lecturer in Leadership Development (with a PhD in professional learning) who specialises in system leadership and how people learn to become leaders.
-I am currently working on a collaborative action research project with two local authorities to improve energy efficiency across the whole school estate and also lead the Business Innovation for a Low Carbon Economy group.
+I am a Senior Lecturer in Leadership Development (with a PhD in Professional Learning) who specialises in sustainable business, system leadership and how people learn to become leaders.
+I teach about sustainable business practices on a variety of modules as well as teaching postgraduate Research Methods and supervising Masters dissertations and PhD students.
+I also lead the ERDF funded Low Carbon Business Network which provides business development opportunities to pro-environmental SMEs.

-My main interest has always been in how people learn to become high performing professionals and leaders.
+I am also interested in how people learn to become high performing professionals and leaders.
 I have worked with a host of talented leaders in public and private sector organisations and believe passionately in the inexorable link between our motivation and ability to learn and the potential we exhibit as leaders.
-Like their counterparts in public service, great business leaders are always learning.

 My specialist interests: